-Tender beef and broccoli in a sweet and tangy sauce—now you can make this takeout classic at home!
+Tender beef and broccoli in a sweet and tangy sauce—dinner is served!

 Have you heard about our Young Chefs’ Club?
 Members get a themed (and kid-tested) box delivered each month!

 In medium bowl, whisk 1 tablespoon water, soy sauce, cornstarch, and baking soda until combined.